maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/20-madera-county-elections-division/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-You can request voter registration information, alternate language ballots, and spoken translation in Español/Spanish.
+You can request voter registration information, alternate language ballots, and spoken translation in Español/Spanish and Punjabi.

 You can request an alternate language ballot by [clicking here](https://votemadera.com/alternate-language-ballot/) or by calling (800) 435-0509.

 Facsimile ballots will be available in Spanish and Punjabi.

-Every Vote Center will have at least one Spanish-speaking election worker available to provide language assistance.
+Every Vote Center will have at least one Spanish-speaking election worker and one Punjabi-speaking election worker available to provide language assistance.